Walids35/capstone-stock-prediction/README.md

 The framework is modular, allowing for easy extension and experimentation with different models, features, and data sources.

+## Project Data
+The dataset used including price & news data of **5 company stocks** (AMZN, AAPL, NFLX, TSLA, MSFT) is available [here](https://drive.google.com/drive/folders/1Wl9uZv_W3Acnn8GhfkAoISv9-AMZTJy2?usp=drive_link).
+Create a **/data** dataset and add the data downloaded from the Google Drive in **/data/raw**.
+The data is from 10 March 2022 to 2 April 2025.
+We used AlphaVantage to extract news data and Yahoo Finance for price data.

 ## Project Structure 🗂️

 ```